The hidden downside of a Vegas Stanley Cup win

 Welcome to the Golden Knights backlash.
 This is why we can't have nice things.

-Surveying social media during the Vegas playoff run, there's a perception, and sometimes a lingering bitterness, from other fan bases that the expansion draft was "rigged" in their favor in a way that it wasn't for previous NHL expansion teams.
+Surveying social media during the Golden Knights' playoff run, there's a perception, and sometimes a lingering bitterness, from other fan bases that the expansion draft was "rigged" in their favor in a way that it wasn't for previous NHL expansion teams.

-"Is this a hot or tepid take," asked Donnie Kwak on The Ringer, "the Golden Knights are not some cute 'underdog' expansion surprise story because the league loaded them with more talent than any expansion team in any league ever, and in fact we should hate them for that because they have an unfair advantage?"
+Asked Donnie Kwak on The Ringer: "Is this a hot or tepid take: The Golden Knights are not some cute 'underdog' expansion surprise story because the league loaded them with more talent than any expansion team in any league ever, and in fact we should hate them for that because they have an unfair advantage?"

 Please recall that teams in the Vegas expansion draft had the choice of protecting seven forwards, three defensemen and one goaltender, or one goaltender and eight skaters regardless of position.
 The threshold for protected players was lowered from the 2000 expansion draft for the Minnesota Wild and Columbus Blue Jackets.
-Back then, teams could protect nine forwards, five defensemen, and one goalie, or two goalies, three defensemen, and seven forwards.
+Back then, teams could protect nine forwards, five defensemen and one goalie, or two goalies, three defensemen and seven forwards.
 Which is why the Wild and Jackets both finished in last place, and partially why the Golden Knights ... didn't.

 So, in essence, the scrappy, underdog, against-all-odds Golden Knights are like an indie musician who spins tales about living out of their car and eating PB&J sandwiches for dinner, and then one day you discover they're a trust-fund baby.